1793

 The theory of

-loading coils is developed [independently by Michael Pupin of
+loading coils is developed [independently by Michael

-Columbia University and George Campbell of AT&T] and patents obtained by
+Columbia University and George Campbell of AT&T] and

 AT&T (USA)

-1901
+1901 Marconi achieved

-wireless transmission across the Atlantic (by Marconi)
+wireless transmission across the

-1904
+1904 Patent

-awarded for the Thermionic Diode Valve, developed by John Ambrose
+awarded for the Thermionic Diode Valve, developed by

-at Ediswan's Ponders End laboratories (November, UK)
+Ediswan's Ponders End laboratories

-S O S
+1906 S O S

 international call for help at sea (by